Tavlin/Template-Param/README.md

      This is the main output file which will be used in this analysis.

   * ### Lower & higher rebinning
-     We normally rebin the invariant mass-axis, and this rebinning has to be changed into a lower and a higher rebinning separately.
+     We usually rebin the invariant mass-axis.
+This rebinning has to be done separately into a lower and a higher rebinning separately.
 This is one of the systematic variations and is therefore needed for the calculation of the systematic uncertainties.

-     This change needs to be done by hand in the afterburner to obtain the needed output!
+     This Setting is needed to be changed by hand!

   * ### No Rebinng
-     No rebinning (or the "1-rebinning" how I call it) means you change the value in the invariant mass-axis rebinning to 1, so it does not get rebinned.
-This is needed for the combination of the correlated background templates, which may be needed because of the statistical uncertainties.
+     No rebinning (or the "1-rebinning" how I call it) means you change the rebinning value in the invariant mass-axis rebinning to 1, so it does not get rebinned.
+This is needed for the combination of the correlated background templates, which is needed since the correlated background templates are used over a larger _p_ T range, then one _p_ T bin.
+So to be able to combine them they need to be binned in the same way.

-     This change needs to be done by hand in the afterburner to obtain the needed output!
+     This Setting is needed to be changed by hand!

   * ### Smaller and wider background fitting
-     For systematic uncertainties this variation is normally included in the afterburner however, the afterburner changes the fitting range from right of the peak to left of the peak for pi<sub>0</sub>.
-Since we use this template method to be able to describe the pions where at least one of the two photons converted into e+e- outside of our PID.
-This part of the pi0 peak should be in the same mass-range where the background fitting range variation of the afterburner is.
+     For systematic uncertainties this variation is usually included in the afterburner however, the afterburner changes the fitting range from the right to the left of the peak.
+Since we use this template method to describe the pions where at least one of the two photons converted into e+e- outside of our PID, this part of the pi0 peak should be in the same mass region as the fitting range variation of the afterburner.
-     So I decided to change the systematic variation into broadening and narrowing the fit range of the background instead of translating it to other invariant mass-values.
+     So I decided to change the systematic variation into broadening and narrowing the fitting of the background instead of translating it to other invariant mass-values.

-     This change needs to be done by hand in the afterburner to obtain the needed output!
+     This Setting is needed to be changed by hand!

   * ### Setting up a Files.txt
-     To run the code smoothly I wrote a bash script that would read all the needed path variables (like where the different output files are), which should be contained in a single files that I called _Files.txt_.
+     To run the code smoothly I wrote a bash script that reads all the needed path variables (like where the different output files are).
+Those should be contained in a single file, called _Files.txt_
      In the bash script are the different needed variables listed as follows:

      > $a == what should be plotted

-     > $b == SaveFile Format (.eps, .pdf, .png etc.)
+     > $b == SaveFile Format (i.e. eps, pdf, png etc. without a dot!!)

      > $c == path to the ESD MC